CharlesGillingham/CMusic/README.md

 - scale mode
 - number

-All properties of CMusicHarmony and CMusicWesternHarmony
+All properties of CMusicHarmony and CMusicWesternHarmony are KVC-compliant.

 ####Names and descriptions